wambugucoder/PRISMA-POSTGRES-TYPESCRIPT/README.md

 # PRISMA-POSTGRES-TYPESCRIPT

-A simple crud Application created using Typescript
+A simple crud Application created using Typescript and Prisma